ApaBila/NNbenchmarkArticle/README.md

 # NNbenchmarkArticle

-This repo was made to contain the code for the R Journal article based on the work we did during Google Summer of Codes 2019 and 2020.
+This repo was made to contain the code for the article based on the work we did during Google Summer of Codes 2019 and 2020.

 **IMPORTANT LINKS**